iqfareez/MCTE-4327-Software-Engineering/README.md

         F = TemperatureConverter.CelsiusToFahrenheit(98.2);
     }
 }
 ```

 ### Inheritance

-Inheritance is a fundamental concept in OOP that allows you to create new classes based on existing ones.
-Inheritance enables you to reuse code from a parent class (also known as a superclass or base class) and extend or modify it in a child class (also known as a subclass or derived class).
+~ is a fundamental concept in OOP that allows you to create new classes based on existing ones.
+Inheritance enables you to **reuse code** from a parent class (also known as a superclass or base class) and extend or modify it in a **child class** (aka a subclass or derived class).
 This makes your code more organized, easier to read, and less repetitive. [[Docs](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/object-oriented/inheritance)]

 ```csharp
 using System;